indexmod/archive/eta-fellowship.md

 # Naming and identity

-The name of the fellowship "Eta" comes from Russian «Эта» — pronunciation of the eighth letter of the Phoenician alphabet "heth".
+The name of the fellowship "Eta" comes from Russian «Эта» — pronunciation of the eighth letter of the phoenician alphabet "heth".
 Because "Eta" is not an abbreviation, but a noun and a pronoun, the semantic, morphological and syntactic properties determine the rules for writing "Eta" as a proper name.

 # Fonts